jackokring/KRTPluginADemo/docs/rocket.md

 The build of `J` is interesting, as I'm making an new branch to investigate if a `KRTPluginJ` might be possible.
 Basically (kind of inspirational pun intended) the `J` library in its own thread with IO module extenders to operate on data streams represented as `J` global variables with all the code in `A` to `Z` globals set in `profile.ijs`.
 Some limits on the `mac-arm64` version as they don't directly `make` such a `libj.so` equivelent.

 With a bit of planning this might be a nice module.
 I'm imagining something like time, polyphony and some other control CV for indexing the `J` arrays returned.
 Of course it will be a bit inefficient as parsing and stringifying floats might be quite division intensive.
 But, the goal is to make the change over between arrays synchronous in some fashion.

+## So `KRTPluginJ` Then

+The starting repository is here.
+Not much done yet apart from [planning](https://github.com/jackokring/jqt-chromebook-arm/blob/libj-wrapper/VCVRack.md) how it will work, and what front panelage might be needed.
+It has to be external to the `KRTPluginA` which has a MIT licence as `J` is all GPL3.
+Also it might only be self build DIY and not in the library.

 ## 2.26.29
 TBC